Oil falls 5% as economic outlook dims with rising virus cases

 Threatening production and providing a floor for prices, Tropical Storm Beta, the 23rd named storm of this year’s Atlantic hurricane season, was predicted to move ashore on Texas later on Monday, the National Hurricane Center said.

+U.S. crude oil and gasoline stockpiles likely fell last week, while inventories of distillates, including diesel, were seen gaining, a preliminary Reuters poll showed on Monday..

-Additional reporting by Jessica Jaganathan and Shadia Nasralla; Editing by Marguerita Choy and David Evans
+Additional reporting by Jessica Jaganathan and Shadia Nasralla; Editing by Marguerita Choy, David Evans and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.